-If a Member who was Totally Disabled and approved for waiver of premium becomes Total Disabled again after having returned to work, the waiver of premium will resume as of the first day of the month coinciding with or following the date of the recurrent disability.
-The waiver of premium will be for the same amount of coverage as was in force on the original date of Total Disability, subject to all exclusions and limitations in this policy.
+If a Member who was Totally Disabled and approved for waiver of premium becomes Totally Disabled again after having returned to work, the waiver of premium will resume as of the first day of the month coinciding with or following the beginning of the recurrent disability, as described below.
+The waiver of premium will be for the same amount of coverage as was in force on the original date of Total Disability, subject to all exclusions and limitations of the policy.

-The definition of recurrent disability is that found under the Recurrent Disability provision in the Long Term Disability Benefit.
+The definition of recurrent disability is that found under the Recurrent Disability provision in the Long Term Disability Benefit provisions.